 Preventative Maintenance: extending the life of the existing road surface by preventing pot holes and follows department for transport guidance that 'prevention is better than cure'.
 Surface treatments are laid directly on top of the existing road without removing the original material.

-Works being carried out as part of wider programme across BCP area will include:
+Works being carried out as part of wider programme across the BCP area, commencing Monday 23 September, will include:

 - Rugby Road, including adjacent cul-de-sac